dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The New Project wizard appears.

 #.
-In the Project Type section, select “GUI Application (EXE)” and click
+In the Project Type section, select "GUI Application (EXE)" and click
    **Next**.
 #.
 Name the project *RotNExample-server*.
 #.
-Make sure that the “Include any available templates” option is *not*
+Make sure that the "Include any available templates" option is *not*
    checked.
 #.
-Make sure that “Production mode” is selected in the Compilation Mode
+Make sure that "Production mode" is selected in the Compilation Mode
    section of the Advanced Project Settings dialog.

 This option will be set already if you have been following all steps from the start of this chapter.

 #.
 Click **Next** to continue.
 #.
-Choose the “Simple” libraries option and click **Next** to continue.
+Choose the "Simple" libraries option and click **Next** to continue.
 #.
-Choose the “Standard IO streams and string formatting” option from
+Choose the "Standard IO streams and string formatting" option from
-   “IO and system support”, and click **Next**.
+   "IO and system support", and click **Next**.
 #.
-Choose the “Win32 API” option from “GUI support”, and click **Next**.
+Choose the "Win32 API" option from "GUI support", and click **Next**.
 #.
-Choose the “OLE Automation” option from “OLE Automation support” and
+Choose the "OLE Automation" option from "OLE Automation support" and
    click **Next**.
 #.
-Choose the “NoneY” option from “Database support” and click **Next**.
+Choose the "NoneY" option from "Database support" and click **Next**.
 #.
 Click **Finish**.

 The RotNExample-server project window appears.